abaumer/cluesheet/readme.md

-## Keep track of your clues before you accuse anyone, anywhere.
+## Keep track of the clues

+Careful, before you accuse anyone, anywhere.

+Works best on mobile.

 [Open the cluesheet](https://abaumer.github.io/cluesheet/)